Last updated: 06/21/2026 00:10:22

 Official title: A staged Phase I/II observer-blind, randomised, controlled, multi-country study to evaluate the safety, reactogenicity, and immune responses to the GVGH altSonflex1-2-3 vaccine against S. sonnei and S. flexneri, serotypes 1b, 2a, and 3a, in adults in Europe (Stage 1) followed by age de-escalation from adults to children and infants, and dose-finding in infants in Africa (Stage 2)

-Trial description: The aim of the current clinical study is to evaluate, for the first time in humans (FTIH), the safety and immunogenicity of the altSonflex1-2-3 candidate vaccine against S. sonnei and S. flexneri serotypes 1b, 2a, and 3a.
-The vaccine will be first administered in adults 18 to 50 years of age in Europe.
-Subsequently, the vaccine will be administered to a shigellosis-endemic population in Africa, first in adults 18 to 50 years of age, then in children 24 to 59 months of age, finally in infants 9 months of age.
-Infants will also receive a third vaccination.
-Three different doses of the vaccine [low (Dose A), medium (Dose B), and high (Dose C) amounts of antigen] will be evaluated using an age de-escalation approach (from least vulnerable adult population to most vulnerable paediatric population).
-The results of this study will allow the selection of the most appropriate dose for further vaccine development in infants 9 months of age, which is the main target age group for this vaccine.
+Trial description: The aim of the current clinical study was to evaluate, for the first time in humans (FTIH), the safety and immunogenicity of the altSonflex1-2-3 candidate vaccine against S. sonnei and S. flexneri serotypes 1b, 2a, and 3a.
+The vaccine was first administered to adults 18 to 50 years of age in Europe.
+Subsequently, the vaccine was administered to a shigellosis-endemic population in Africa, first to adults 18 to 50 years of age, then to children 24 to 59 months of age, and finally to infants 9 months of age.
+Infants also received a third vaccination.
+Three different doses of the vaccine [low, medium, and high amounts of antigen] were evaluated using an age de-escalation approach (from the least vulnerable adult population to the most vulnerable paediatric population).
+The results of this study allowed the selection of the most appropriate dose for further vaccine development in infants 9 months of age, which was the main target age group for this vaccine.

 Primary purpose: